Southern Norfolk Sand Plain Natural Area

 Within this highly fragmented region, a large percentage of natural habitat has been converted for human use.
-But for generations, Norfolk County farmers and other rural landowners have been good stewards of the county’s lands and waters.
+But for generations, Norfolk County farmers and other rural landowners have cared for the county’s lands and waters.

 The natural habitat in Norfolk County features:

 • the highest percentage of forest cover in southwestern Ontario

 • long, connected ravines and floodplain systems

 • more than 45 provincially, nationally or globally rare plants and animals (one of the highest densities of rare and endangered wildlife in Canada)

 For these reasons, the Nature Conservancy of Canada (NCC) has invested considerable resources in Norfolk County.
 It is a critical area for conserving the species and habitats unique to Canada’s Carolinian Life Zone, and for achieving conservation at a landscape level by building on a network of existing conservation lands.

 NCC’s work in Norfolk has been generously supported by The W. Garfield Weston Foundation and other supporters.
 NCC has enlarged and connected existing natural areas at Long Point and Turkey Point, along Big Creek and in areas around Backus Woods, the St. Williams Conservation Reserve and South Walsingham Sand Ridges.